telerik/reporting-docs/knowledge-base/customize-wpf-report-viewer.md

 The main drawback of this approach is that you couple the viewer's template with the particular window _Window1_, which in most cases is not desired.

 2. The better approach is to use the [RoutedUICommand](https://docs.microsoft.com/en-us/dotnet/api/system.windows.input.routeduicommand?view=net-5.0).
-This is applied to the second custom button _CustomB_ "RoutedUICommand" in the example.
+This is applied to the second custom button _CustomCommandBButton_ "RoutedUICommand" in the example.
 Note that you may easily send parameters with this approach.
 Here is the sample code for the _CustomReportViewerCommands_ class.
 Note that in the XAML you need to register the Namespace of the class:

 ```C#